-Justin L. Smith, Manager of Product Management, Pilgrim Quality Solutions
+Justin L. Smith, Manager of Product Management, Pilgrim Quality Solutions, an IQVIA company

 This industry continues to buzz about ISO 13485:2016.
-The February 28, 2019 deadline is now less than two years away, and many organizations need to take advantage of every minute between now and then to be compliance-ready.
+The February 28, 2019 deadline is now less than one year away, and many organizations need to take advantage of every minute between now and then to be compliance-ready.
 Plus, busy registrar schedules, combined with your company’s certificate expiration, mean that you may have less time to prepare than you think.

 Pilgrim is here to help you along the path to compliance.
 Are you ready to move forward?